 The report consists of three pages.
 The first page only requires access to Google Analytics, so you don’t need a paid subscription to SEMrush to make use of it.
 The second and third pages are based on Google Search Console and SEMrush data.

-With an SEMrush Business subscription, the combined report will allow you to send data to Data Studio and gain access to 40+ marketing tools for SEO, paid advertising, content writing, social media management, and marketing reporting.
+With an SEMrush Guru subscription, the combined report will allow you to send data to Data Studio and gain access to 40+ marketing tools for SEO, paid advertising, content writing, social media management, and marketing reporting.

 Let’s look at each part of the report in detail.

 The Overview provides an instant view of the organic traffic situation.
 The three most important elements of the Overview section are:

 How this number changed over the determined time period (you can pick custom dates in the upper-right part of the report)

 The trend line over the past month (you can change the date range in the Default date range section):

 To the right of the Organic Sessions graph, you will find a series of metrics that depict user behaviors:

 Average Session Duration

 You can use the comments field to document any changes in your data.